Can an ATV Flip? Common Causes and How to Avoid It

 • Avoid hills that are steeper than a 15° incline.

-• Plan ahead and scout a route straight up the hill, where there are no obstacles such as roots, stumps, or rocks
+• Plan ahead and scout a route straight up the hill without obstacles such as roots, stumps, or rocks.

 • Always drive in 4×4 (if available) when ascending a hill.